Perform an in-place upgrade to Windows 10 with MDT

 - Template: Standard Client Upgrade Task Sequence

-- Select OS: Windows 10 Enterprise x64 RTM RTM Default Image
+- Select OS: Windows 10 Enterprise x64 RTM Default Image

 - Specify Product Key: Do not specify a product key at this time